The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 - use an alternate product.

-If there are no alternate products available, you may be instructed to continue using the product, but to be aware of situations that can cause the problem (for example, a software error that cannot be immediately corrected).
+- you may be instructed to continue using the product if there are no alternate products available, but to be aware of and avoid situations that can cause the problem (for example, a software error that cannot be immediately corrected.)

-You can see our latest alerts for significant recalls below or search our recall actions database (SARA) for all published recall actions.
+You can see our latest alerts for significant recalls below or search our database (DRAC) for all published market actions.